-Staycations in the South
+Spring Break Staycation Ideas in the South

-Asheville, North Carolina
+27. Asheville, North Carolina

 Asheville is one of those rare cities that countless people visit once and immediately wish they could live there.
-Located in Western North Carolina in the heart of the beautiful Blue Ridge Mountains, Asheville offers all of the charm you’d expect from a mid-sized mountain town as well as the sophisticated arts, culture, and cuisine scenes you’d expect from a major city.
+Located in Western North Carolina in the heart of the beautiful Blue Ridge Mountains, Asheville offers all of the charms you’d expect from a mid-sized mountain town as well as the sophisticated arts, culture, and cuisine scenes you’d expect from a major city.

 Prefer urban activities?
-Check out the historic art deco architecture, lively breweries, galleries in the River Arts District, and critically-acclaimed array of Downtown Asheville restaurants.
+Check out the historic art deco architecture, lively breweries, galleries in the River Arts District, and a critically-acclaimed array of Downtown Asheville restaurants.

 Love outdoor adventures?
 Nearby options include rafting the French Broad River, fishing at Linville Gorge, hiking in Pisgah National Forest, rock climbing at Chimney Rock, and looking for the famous Cataloochee Elk herd in Great Smoky Mountains National Park.

 28. Raleigh, North Carolina

-The city is also home to world class museums including the North Carolina Museum of Natural Sciences, the North Carolina Museum of History and Marbles Kids’ Museum among others, many offering free admission.
+The city is also home to world-class museums including the North Carolina Museum of Natural Sciences, the North Carolina Museum of History and Marbles Kids’ Museum among others, many offering free admission.

 Explore downtown’s many shops and restaurants.
 Discover Raleigh’s roots in historic Oakwood.
 Enjoy shopping and entertainment in Cameron Village, North Hills or Midtown.
-This once sleepy city has evolved into a vibrant destination making it a fun place for staycationing families to enjoy.
+This once-sleepy city has evolved into a vibrant destination making it a fun place for staycationing families to enjoy.
 Karen of Family Travels on a Budget

-Charleston, South Carolina
+29. Charleston, South Carolina

-Charleston has warm weather, friendly people, beautiful beaches, amazing restaurants, historical sights, top shopping and luxury spas.
-That is why when one wants to staycation in Charleston, they are in luck.
+Charleston has warm weather, friendly people, beautiful beaches, amazing restaurants, historical sights, top shopping, and luxury spas.
+That is why when one wants to staycation in Charleston, they won’t be disappointed.
 A family, fitness, foodie, spa, historical, wellness or shopping staycation can be guaranteed in this internationally famous destination.

 For the basic must-do while on a Charleston staycation, check out this First Timer’s Guide to Charleston.
 Now enjoy your Charleston staycation!
 Ava of Spa Travel Gal